-Alexandra Swistak is a fine artist and published crime writer.
-She studied watercolor and ceramics in Fukuoka, Japan and oil painting in Paris, France.
+Alexandra Swistak is a Canadian fine artist and published crime writer.
+She received a B.A. in Art History from the University of Victoria and studied watercolor and ceramics in Fukuoka, Japan and oil painting in Paris, France.

-My ultimate goal is to make beautiful art accessible to anyone with an Internet connection.
+My ultimate goal is to make beautiful art accessible to anyone with an internet connection.
 I paint small, affordable, contemporary paintings in gouache.
-Other work is large scale on wood panel or canvas and thus, there is quality artwork for every buyer.
+Other work is large scale on wood panel or canvas.

-I offer original artwork and limited edition digital prints of gouache and oil paintings printed on enhanced matte archival paper of portraits, landscapes and still lifes.
+I offer original artwork and limited edition digital prints of gouache and oil paintings printed on enhanced matte archival paper.

 Private Collections: Canada, United States, Europe and Asia.